dotlang/language/doc/RFE.md

 `type HasCompare<S,T> := { compare: func<S,T>(S,T)->bool, test: int[]}`
 anything func will be bound to a local function with exact same type. any other thing: will be bound to a local variable or function with no input and same name and output.
+And also in the related section, explain why we need this.

+? - Can we make `^` notation a bit more explicit regarding it must be applied to a tuple?

+? - A better and more consistent config and log management.
+So things like Ambari dont need to edit/grep/sed config xml files.

+? - array or Array or map or Map?